Pyramid of Pepi I: Pyramid Texts of Pepi I

 Barring the lower section of the western end of the chamber, which is painted in the royal palace facade motif, all four walls of Pepi I's burial chamber were covered in Pyramid Texts.
 The west wall and gable of Pepi I's burial chamber were inscribed with texts concerned with two themes.
 The first present Horus in the role of the head-liturgist, and the second involve the presentation of Osiris' corpse to his mother, Nut.
 These texts are sakhu, meaning "that which makes one into an akh" and serve the "protection, reconstitution, and transfiguration of the king in his sarcophagus".
 They are flanked – predominantly on the west end of the north wall, but also by two texts in a small register on the west end of the south wall – by texts concerned with the role of Osiris' sisters Isis and Nephthys.
 On the west end of the south wall, beneath the texts of Isis and Nephythys, are a set of texts dealing with the theme of the king's ascent to the sky.

 The remainder of the north wall of the burial chamber is composed of the Offering and Insignia Rituals.
 Unique to Pepi I's pyramid, the two rituals are clearly delineated in separate registers.
 The remainder of the south wall of the burial chamber is inscribed with the Resurrection Ritual; these deal with the king's relationship with the gods and his departure from his tomb.
 Pepi I's version of the ritual begins with a unique, but near entirely lost, spell.
-Finally, the east wall and gable are inscribed with texts dominated by the relationship between "the ritualist" – in Pepi I's case his son – and Pepi I, and contain occasional personal spells.
+Finally, the east wall and gable are inscribed with texts dominated by the relationship between "the ritualist" – in Pepi I's case, his son Merenre I – and Pepi I, and contain occasional personal spells.
 In the passageway between the burial- and ante- chambers, are a set of four spells inscribed on the north and south walls.

 Go back, be far away!
 Let Horus respect me and Seth protect me.

 Go back, be far away!
 Let Osiris respect me and Kherti protect me.